Fujio-Turner/couchbase-twitter-demo/README.md

 This is a simple demo for getting tweets into Couchbase via Sync Gateway

-1. Download the above tweepy repo to your local machine from above link.
+1. Download the above tweepy repo to your local machine from (ABOVE) link.

-2. Download and install sg-streaming.py(above) into the "examples" folder in tweepy download.
+2. Download and copy the sg-streaming.py(ABOVE) into the "examples" folder in tweepy download.

 3. Insert your twitter keys & tokens in the sg-streaming.py